Financing your Education - Grants

 The Alumni Grant provides a credit discount on most on-campus courses at Point Park for eligible graduates.
 An $80 per credit discount is available for graduate courses and a $30 per credit discount is available for undergraduate courses.
 It is the responsibility of the alumnus to request this discount prior to starting course work.

 Students are considered for this assistance after filing the FAFSA.
-Students who receive employer reimbursement are NOT eligible for Part-time or Accelerated Grants.
+Students who receive employer reimbursement are NOT eligible for Part-time Grants.

 Point Park University has established a transfer grant program for students from: